 What is the Subway franchise fee?

 The Subway franchise fee is a one-time payment of $15,000.
-In order to open a Subway franchise, you may also be minimum net worth and liquid assets requirements.
+In order to open a Subway, you may also need to meet minimum net worth and liquid assets requirements.
 In addition to the initial franchise fee, Subway franchisees must pay ongoing Subway store franchise royalties of 8% of total gross sales.
 Subway also charges a marketing fee of 4.5% of gross sales.
 These fees help to cover the cost of advertising and promotions, as well as the ongoing support that Subway provides to its franchisees.

 What are the requirements to own a Subway franchise?

-To own a Subway franchise, potential Franchisees must meet some requirements.
+To own a Subway, potential franchisees must meet some requirements.
 First, they must apply.
 After the application is submitted, the Franchise Disclosure Document will be sent.

 Franchisees must also be prepared to make a significant financial investment.

 Franchisees also must be willing to attend training courses and comply with Subway’s operating standards.
 If potential Franchisees can meet these requirements, they may be well on their way to owning their own Subway franchise.

 While Subway doesn’t publicly disclose how much franchisee owners make, talking to other franchisees would be a worthwhile time investment as it is important to do your homework before you make the commitment.